beautimour/be-shortcodes/README.md

 Installation
 ================

-1. Upload the `rescue-shortcodes` folder to the `/wp-content/plugins/` directory.
+1. Upload the plugin to `/wp-content/plugins/`.
 Alternately, you can download this package as a zip and upload it via the WordPress dashboard.
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Click the Rescue Themes icon in the WordPress text editor to display your shortcodes options.

 Frequently Asked Questions